AleksandrRogov/DynamicsWebApi/README.md

 Property Name | Type | Description
 ------------ | ------------- | -------------
 impersonate | String | A String representing the GUID value for the Dynamics 365 system user id.
-Impersonates the user. onTokenRefresh | Function | A callback function that triggered when DynamicsWebApi requests a new OAuth token.
-(At this moment it is done before each call to Dynamics 365, as [recommended by Microsoft](https://msdn.microsoft.com/en-ca/library/gg327838.aspx#Anchor_2)). webApiUrl | String | A complete URL string to Web API.
+Impersonates the user. includeAnnotations | String | Defaults Prefer header with value "odata.include-annotations=" and the specified annotation.
+Annotations provide additional information about lookups, options sets and other complex attribute types. maxPageSize | Number | Defaults the odata.maxpagesize preference.
+Use to set the number of entities returned in the response. onTokenRefresh | Function | A callback function that triggered when DynamicsWebApi requests a new OAuth token.
+(At this moment it is done before each call to Dynamics 365, as [recommended by Microsoft](https://msdn.microsoft.com/en-ca/library/gg327838.aspx#Anchor_2)). returnRepresentation | Boolean | Defaults Prefer header with value "return=representation".
+Use this property to return just created or updated entity in a single request. webApiUrl | String | A complete URL string to Web API.
 Example of the URL: "https:/myorg.api.crm.dynamics.com/api/data/v8.2/".
 If it is specified then webApiVersion property will not be used even if it is not empty. webApiVersion | String | Version of the Web API.
 Default version is "8.0".